Content from Introduction to The Carpentries Workbench

 Instructor Notes

-A new feature in The Carpentries Workbench is separate instructor/learner views, which allows for instructor notes to be incorporated into the lesson.
+The Carpentries Workbench supports separate instructor/learner views, which allows for instructor notes to be incorporated into the lesson.
 The default view of a lesson is the learner view, but you can switch to the instructor view by scrolling to the top of the lesson, clicking on the “Learner View” button at the top right, and then selecting “Instructor View” from the dropdown.
 You can also add instructor/ after the lesson URL (e.g. in this lesson, the URL is https://carpentries.github.io/sandpaper-docs/episodes.html; to switch to the instructor view manually, you can use https://carpentries.github.io/sandpaper-docs/instructor/episodes.html).

 View the instructor note